 - I. Existing goods: -Existing goods are owned and possessed by the seller at the time of sale.
-These goods may be specific, ascertained orunascertained: - a) Specific goods which are identified and agreed upon at the time a contract of sale is made. - b) Ascertained goods which are ascertained subsequent to the formation of a contract of sale. - c) Unascertained or generic goods which are not identified and agreed upon at the time of the contract of sale.
-They are defined only by description and may from part of a lot. - II.
-Future goods:-Future goods is which the seller does not posses at the time of contract and which will be acquired manufactured or produced by him at some futuredate.

-III.
-Contingent goods: - Contingent goods refer to the acquisition of which by the seller depends upon a contingency which may or may nothappen.
+These goods may be specific ascertained or unascertained - II.
+Future goods:-Future goods is which the seller does not posses at the time of contract and which will be acquired manufactured or produced by him at some future date - III.
+Contingent goods: Contingent goods refer to the acquisition of which by the seller depends upon a contingency which may or may not happen.

-PRICE- The price is a contract of sale means the money consideration for sale of goods
+Price- The price is a contract of sale must be expressed in money.

-- 1. It may be fixed by the contract itselfor - 2.
-It may be left to be fixed in an agreedmanner - 3.
-It may be determined by the course of dealing between theparties
+- 1. It may me fixed by the contract itself or - 2.
+It may be left to be fixed in an agreed meaner - 3.
+It may be determined from the course of dealing between the parties